julep-ai/julep/README.md

 > [!TIP]
 > Imagine you want to build an AI agent that can do more than just answer simple questions—it needs to handle complex tasks, remember past interactions, and maybe even use other tools or APIs.
 That's where Julep comes in.

+## Key Features

+1. 🧠 **Persistent AI Agents**: Remember context and information over long-term interactions.
+2. 💾 **Stateful Sessions**: Keep track of past interactions for personalized responses.
+3. 🔄 **Multi-Step Tasks**: Build complex, multi-step processes with loops and decision-making.
+4. ⏳ **Task Management**: Handle long-running tasks that can run indefinitely.
+5. 🛠️ **Built-in Tools**: Use built-in tools and external APIs in your tasks.
+6. 🔧 **Self-Healing**: Julep will automatically retry failed steps, resend messages, and generally keep your tasks running smoothly.
+7. 📚 **RAG**: Use Julep's document store to build a system for retrieving and using your own data.

+Julep is ideal for applications that require AI use cases beyond simple prompt-response models.

 ## Quick Example

 Imagine a Research AI agent that can do the following:

 1. Take a topic,
 2. Come up with 100 search queries for that topic,
 3. Perform those web searches in parallel,
 4. Summarize the results,
 5. Send the summary to Discord

 In Julep, this would be a single task under <b>80 lines of code</b> and run <b>fully managed</b> all on its own.
 All of the steps are executed on Julep's own servers and you don't need to lift a finger.
 Here's a working example: